Keyclic/docs-en/authentication.rst

 Log in
 ------

-Logging is about sending credentials to the server to get an accessToken which will be used in future requests.
+Log in consists in sending one's credentials to the server to get an accessToken which will be used in future requests.

 The connection is done with this request: